nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TuitiONE` and the **Actor** is the `Customer Service Office` (labelled as `user`), unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a lesson**

 **MSS**

+1. User requests to list lessons.
+2. System shows a list of lessons.
+3. User requests to add a lesson with specified subject, grade, start time and price.
+4. System adds the lesson.

+    Use case ends.

+**Extensions**

+* 3a.
+Subject specified is not alphanumeric.

+    * 3a1.
+System shows an error message.

+      Use case resumes at step 2.

+* 3b.
+Grade specified is invalid.

+    * 3b1.
+System shows an error message.

+      Use case resumes at step 2.

+* 3c.
+Start time is out of specified hours.

+    * 3c1.
+System shows an error message.

+      Use case resumes at step 2.

+* 3d.
+Price specified is 0 or negative.

+    * 3d1.
+System shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a lesson**

+**MSS**

-1. User requests to list persons
+1. User requests to list lessons.
-2. AddressBook shows a list of persons
+2. System shows a list of lessons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific lesson in the list by its lesson code.
-4. AddressBook deletes the person
+4. System deletes the lesson

     Use case ends.